 (PDF), or contact Senior City Planner Steve Nalley (email@example.com

 Councilmember Judy Montero is sponsoring these text amendments to add three new overlay districts in Highland.
 One design overlay and two conservation overlays will reflect Highland’s unique characteristics and reinforce development patterns consistent with the neighborhood’s distinct character.
-The PUBLIC REVIEW SUMMARY (PDF) is now available.
+The PUBLIC REVIEW DRAFT (PDF) is now available.
 For more information, check out the public review summary (PDF), or contact Senior City Planner Steve Nalley (firstname.lastname@example.org).

 SMALL LOT PARKING EXEMPTION (Potential text amendment under evaluation)